-The Exercise Science Research Center offers a unique opportunity for Kinesiology Exercise Science students to conduct research with faculty.
-In addition to increasing understanding of the human body using cutting-edge technology, the lab also offers programs that teach people how to improve their quality of life.
-One of the main goals for the lab is to facilitate outreach programs in the community.Learn More
+The Exercise Science Research Center offers a unique opportunity for Exercise Science students to conduct research with faculty.
+In addition to increasing understanding of the human body using cutting-edge technology, the lab also offers a curated fitness program.Learn More

 Epley Center for Health Professions

 Peabody Hall opened in 1913.
-It houses all of the Education programs and was once the home of University High School, in which one of our most famous Arkansans, Senator J. William Fulbright, was a student.
-In 2010, a restoration project brought structural and technological advances to the building, including state-of-the-art instructional technologies and facilities for the preparation of our high-quality teaching candidates.Learn More
+It houses most of the degree programs of the Department of Curriculum and Instruction.
+In 2010, a restoration project brought structural and technological advances to the historic building, including the latest instructional technologies.Learn More